Mathematics and Design

 The common number songs can be modified by attending to the divided set.
 I made a felt board for Five Little Speckled Frogs with frogs, a bumpy log, and a lake.
 The five frogs start on the log and one at a time jump into the lake, which keeps all the frogs visible.
 Some remain on the log, and some are in the lake.
 I name the divided quantity, “four and one,” before I sing the next verse.
 The components of the set are visible all the time.

 Here children represent quantities with markers as a story, told in words.
 Each child follows along using counters and a workspace.
 I cut 9″ x 12″ black construction paper in half and put those 9″ x 6″ rectangles in a box near where I conduct group time.
 The box is labeled “workspaces”.
-I can easily pull them out and offer one to each child for many different activities.
-The counters you already may have seen on the Mathematics Materials page.
-I do a unique work problem with unique materials about once every two weeks.
+I can easily pull them out and offer one to each child for the Bowl Game, too.
+The counters you already may have seen on the Mathematics Materials page here.
+I do a unique work problem with unique materials about once every two or three weeks.

 All of the members of our community have birthdays.
 I have a birthday.
 Families, moms, dads, siblings, have birthdays, too.
 The other staff, the cooks, the maintenance people, the neighbor, and the delivery person who comes by every now and then all have birthdays.
 When a birthday comes up, we can represent the number of years with any kind of handy counter to represent the age, using shallow portion cups (also in a handy box) for tens when needed.
 The black workspaces represent the birthday cake.
 If we have tens to represent, I model counting them into portion cups to be counted as tens as the children follow along with their own counters and cups.
 “Two tens and three: twenty-three.”
 The experience exists of representing a socially significant number; the children can follow along doing their own set alone or together as they wish.

 Eyes in the Dark